voxmedia/code-of-conduct/README.md

 - avoid “_well, actuallys_”—pedantic corrections that are often insulting and unproductive;
 - make an effort not to interrupt your colleagues while they are speaking;
 - never respond with surprise when someone asks for help;
-- and take care neither to patronize your colleagues nor assume complete knowledge of a topic.
+- and take care neither to patronize your colleagues nor assume complete knowledge of a topic;

-This last point is especially important when talking about technical topics: Women and people of color in the tech industry have many tales of being either [mansplained](https://www.guernicamag.com/daily/rebecca-solnit-men-explain-things-to-me/) about a field in which they are experts, or else excluded from learning opportunities because a colleague wouldn’t make an effort to answer questions.
-Don’t be that person.
-Remember that your colleagues may have expertise you are unaware of, and listen at least as much as you speak.
+- don't presume to explain a topic without knowing whether someone wants or needs an explanation;
+- strive to be inclusive in learning opportunities and technical conversations;
+- listen more than you speak.

 ## Reporting a problem